Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

+Note that the possible world $W$ is fixed by the interpretation.
+Unextendability is thus a relation between bare theories and worlds, and is thus a property of {\it interpreted theories}.\\

 Recall the notion of completeness of a theory, in (i), introduced in \S\ref{intth}: as well-defined, consistent, and encompassing all the empirical data in a certain domain $D_W$ (i.e.~a partial surjective map).
 Condition (ii), in addition, requires that there is no extension of the theory at $W$: or, in other words, the theory already describes all the physical aspects of the relevant domain at $W$.
-Since the relation of isomorphism in (ii) is formal, (ii) is a sort of `meshing' condition between (i)---or, more generally, between the idea of ``not being extendable''---and the formal relation of isomorphism.\footnote{I have argued that unextendability is a sufficient, though not a necessary, condition for the coherence of an internal interpretation.
+Since the relation of isomorphism in (ii) is formal, (ii) is a sort of ``meshing'' condition between (i)---or, more generally, between the idea of ``not being extendable''---and the formal relation of isomorphism between bare theories.\footnote{I have argued that unextendability is a sufficient, though not a necessary, condition for the coherence of an internal interpretation.
 The condition is not necessary because one can envisage a theory (e.g.~general relativity without matter) receiving an internal interpretation (e.g.~points are identified under an active diffeomorphism, taken as the lesson of the hole argument).
 This interpretation does not change when we couple the theory to matter fields: and I will say that such an internal interpretation is {\it robust} against extensions.
 If all possible extensions of a theory preserve an internal interpretation, then such an interpretation is justified.
-If the extensions suggest diverging interpretations, then one needs to specify the domain of the extension before one is justified in interpreting the theory internally. }
+If the extensions suggest diverging interpretations, then one needs to specify the domain of the extension before one is justified in interpreting the theory internally.
+In other words, (i)-(iii) can be weakened, if what we want is not sameness of reference but of descriptive abilities. } Condition (iii) is the usual condition that $T$ is a theory ``of the whole world'', i.e.~its domain of application is the entire world.
+Notice that (i) and (iii) do not suffice for physical equivalence: one needs something like the technical requirement (ii) (see also the next Section).